mgreiler/se-unlocked/Transcripts/EP_08_Allison_McMillan.md

+---
-## Transcript Episode 8 Allison-McMilan
+episode: "Transcript Episode 8 Allison-McMilan"
+permalink: /episode-8-allison-mcmillan
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. Mikayla.
 And today I have the pleasure to talk to